AdnaneKhan/Cacheract/README.md

 Cacheract is a novel proof-of-concept for cache-native malware targeting ephemeral GitHub Actions build pipelines.
 The core idea behind Cacheract is that a poisoned GitHub Actions cache provides a direct path to arbitrary code execution and file modification within victim pipelines.

 Cacheract enhances this approach by opportunistically poisoning new cache entries to persist within a build pipeline.
-Its default implementation does not modify or build outputs but instead reports pipeline telemetry and secrets to a webhook.
+Its default implementation does not modify build outputs but instead reports pipeline telemetry and secrets to a webhook.
 Offensive Security practitioners can take advantage of Cacheract to simulate a compromised dependency in an upstream package.
 Typically, supply chain attacks target end consumers.
 This can be workstations or servers.
 However, Cacheract is designed to target Actions pipelines exclusively - if it lands on a machine that is not a GitHub Actions runner, it will exit silently.

 Cacheract's most interesting behavior occurs when it executes in a default branch with a `GITHUB_TOKEN` that has `actions: write` permissions.
 In this scenario, Cacheract automatically downloads existing cache entries, updates the cache archive to include itself, deletes the old entry, and re-uploads the new, poisoned cache entry.